 Cyclerion GmbH, a wholly owned subsidiary, was incorporated in Zug, Switzerland on May 3, 2019.
 The functional currency is the Swiss franc.
-Subsequent to December 31, 2023, the The liquidation process for Cyclerion GmbH has been concluded and the subsidiary is pending deregistration from the commercial registry.
-Cyclerion GmbH has no employees. was de-registered in May 2024.
+The liquidation process for Cyclerion GmbH has been concluded and the subsidiary was de-registered in May 2024.